lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 They came to the conclusion that it was impossible that Jehovah was behind the organization.
 But I want to escalate this one step further because it's one thing to say that Jehovah isn't behind this specific organization but it's another thing to say that Jehovah this God that I've believed in my entire life doesn't exist whatsoever.

-Why did Jehovah create a global ecosystem of fear, pain and death?
+<h1><span class = "overline">Question #1: Why did Jehovah create a global ecosystem of fear, pain and death?</span></h1>

 Excuse me?
 He didn't.
 That question is derived from an ignorance of what the Bible really teaches.
 You see, in Genesis, God created a paradise, a unified utopia for which man, along with animal, would dwell in peace and security.

 But we know what happened next.
 Satan's, rebellion, original sin.
 And as one John 519 says although we originate with God the whole world is lying in the power of the wicked one.
 In scripture, Jehovah has promised that once again in future the earth will be restored to its paradise like conditions and animals will be reverted to their original behavior and temperament.